 Marc Köhlbrugge replied to Pat's tweet with his own list.
 Some really interesting sites there like SP Forums for music producers and 100 under 100, where people paid to be put on a leaderboard website (myself included, lol):

 I added my own list of graveyard startups.
 You can see some clear "inspiration" from Scott's Cheap Flights in 2018 😅 I tried some communities but these are really hard work.
-When I sent out a tweet of wins and fails I actually forgot to include a directory of remote companies which got acquired for four figures.
+Most of them were ones I spent a few months on.
+I think most founders quit an idea too late instead of too early.

 Some of my dead ideas became re-branded or carried on in some form in new ideas.
-For instance, I recently changed the name of my community for founders from High Signal to Indie Friends as it fits the vibe more.
-High Signal lives on as my newsletter for founder news and I'm also doing more work as a Twitter ghost writer.
+High Signal used to have a community but I closed it - but it lives on as my newsletter for founder news.
+I'm also doing more work as a Twitter ghost writer now.

 Cory Zue from SaaS Pegasus (affiliate), a Django boiler plate which makes $100k a year, joined in as well with his list of past attempts at startup success:

 Francesco Di Lorenzo

 Then I saw Francesco from Typefully (affiliate) share his journey

 Dominic from MentorCruise shared all his wins and fails as well.
 He has had an impressive amount of sales!